What is Modern, and why does the Queen Anne Historical Society (QAHS) care?

 Designed by Roland Terry, Canlis opened in 1950.
 It reflects the Modern break with traditional spaces with its completely open plan and the huge glass wall that captures the colors, light, materials and special character of Pacific Northwest water, sky and views.

-The Swedish Club — designed in 1960 by Steinhart, Theriault & Anderson — joins views of the city, lake and sky with rooms clustered about a grand lobby, which serves as a soaring link between the street and the club’s social rooms.
+The Swedish Club — designed in 1960 by Steinhardt, Theriault & Anderson — joins views of the city, lake and sky with rooms clustered about a grand lobby, which serves as a soaring link between the street and the club’s social rooms.

 Both the restaurant and the club underscore the Modern desire to capture the unique qualities of a site in Contemporary design after 1945 and the end of World War II.

 The Queen Anne Modern tour demonstrates the need for any historical society to collect information and objects critical to understanding a community.
 With the information gathered for the Modern tour and documented in the QAHS archives, future historians will be able to identify who created some of the most successful Modern designs in the neighborhood and what inspired them.
-The society will continue this work in the coming years.
+The Society will continue this work in the coming years.